➥ Loading Saint Helena Island Info

 So if you advertise a dance in Blue Hill, you can be reasonably sure that most of the people who turn up will have travelled fewer than 3Km.
 This is not because of drink-driving restrictions{3}.
 It’s just that your event will be seen as a local event and non-locals, though doubtless no less welcome, feel it is not for them.

-The editor of this website was once told by someone living in Longwood that she felt isolated from her roots; she had grown up in New Ground in St Pauls, just 4Km away…
+The editor of this website was told by someone living in Longwood that she felt isolated from her roots; she had grown up in New Ground in St Pauls, just 4Km away…

 Where people live